jittuu/jittuu.github.com/_posts/2011-12-21-Cleaning-My-PC.markdown

 After running very smoothly for 2 years, my PC is starting to become unstable a few days ago.
 Sometimes it is freezed; mouse is not working, keyboard is not working, Ctrl+Alt+Del is not working.
 I have no choice but to press the reset button.

 But yesterday, it was happened two or three times.
-That gave me a feeling of "_shit!
-I must fix now_".
+That gave me a feeling of "*shit!
+I must fix it now*".
 I suspect that it must be related to CPU over-heating.
 I checked the CPU cooler and this is what I saw.

 ![dust-CPU-fan](http://i.imgur.com/6kzDy.jpg)